Darkfllame/ZWL/README.md

 # Contributing
 Feel free to contribute to the library by making PRs or by filing issues.
 My machine is a windows one, so I'll prioritize my work on the Win32 implementation.

+## Contributor Note
+- Constants are **CAPITAL_SNAKE_CASE**
+- Files should starts with imports, type aliases, constants, main type(s) or function(s), internal/local functions
+- Enums values or struct fields which are unused on a certain platform should be marked as unused in the documentation.
+Optionally add a todo along it.
+- If you need to add an option to the build config, make so that the build argument is unconditional and in **CAPITAL_SNAKE_CASE**.
+- Avoid blocking operations.
+- If you need to change something in the user API, make sure it makes sense with the rest of the API.
+- Follow the zen of zig (type `zig zen` in your console to get it, or check out [the documentation](https://ziglang.org/documentation/0.13.0/#Zen)).